4 May 2026 · Analysis of Rap Music

 Who Is Vanilla Ice?

 Robert Van Winkle, known as Vanilla Ice, is a Dallas-born rapper who scored the first hip-hop song to top the US Billboard Hot 100 with Ice Ice Baby in 1990.
-His debut album To the Extreme became the best-selling rap album of 1990.
+His debut album To the Extreme became the fastest-selling rap album of all time.
 His rapid cultural rejection — fuelled by accusations of fabricated biography, 3rd Bass's mockery, and a general backlash against his commercial pop-rap approach — made him one of rap's most scrutinised cautionary tales.

 Quick Stats